Tehran tourist attractions

 Milad Tower is Iran’s tallest tower which plays the role of Tehran’s representative in the modern world.
 The tower was built in 2008 and it was named Milad to mark the centennial birthday of Imam Khomeini.
-As a result of its interesting characteristics, Milad tower became a tourism symbol and culture center.
-This multi-purpose telecommunication and broadcasting tower covers an area of 12 thousand square meters Tehran’s.
-The tower’s head structure is considered the biggest telecommunications tower’s head structure in the world.
+As a result of its interesting characteristics, the Milad tower became a tourism symbol and cultural center.
+This multi-purpose telecommunication and broadcasting tower covers an area of 12 thousand square meters in Tehran.
+The tower’s head structure is considered the biggest telecommunications tower head structure in the world.

-The tower contains five main parts of the foundation, lobby structure, shaft, head structure, an antenna mast.
-What shines through in the 6-story lobby is the unique arch-shaped concrete ceiling in which its geometric design represents ornamental pattern of Iranian knot.
-Inside this amazing tower, you will find an open observation deck, a VIP restaurant, a public art gallery, and a revolving restaurant, all these sections attract the visitors and tourists with a variety of t tastes and preferences.
-The cultural and social complex of Milad Tower provides a welcoming atmosphere for the tourists and enthusiasts of cultural activities into its various parts such as conference center, tourist areas, cinema and museum, coffee shops, exhibition, and sports facilities, 5star hotel, and commercial and administrative centers.
+The tower contains five main parts of the foundation, lobby structure, shaft, head structure, and an antenna mast.
+What shines through in the 6-story lobby is the unique arch-shaped concrete ceiling which its geometric design represents an ornamental pattern of the Iranian knot.
+Inside this amazing tower, you will find an open observation deck, a VIP restaurant, a public art gallery, and a revolving restaurant, all these sections attract visitors and tourists with a variety of tastes and preferences.
+The cultural and social complex of Milad Tower provides a welcoming atmosphere for the tourists and enthusiasts of cultural activities in its various parts such as the conference center, tourist areas, cinema and museum, coffee shops, exhibition, sports facilities, 5star hotels, and commercial and administrative centers.

-You can start your trip to Milad tower by riding bikes or carriages, looking around shops and buying souvenirs for your family and friends, you can also participate in special events and concerts.
-Enjoy a movie at the cinema and having a meal at the revolving restaurant and maybe take a look at the Dolphinarium.
+You can start your trip to Milad tower by riding bikes or carriages, looking around shops, and buying souvenirs for your family and friends, you can also participate in special events and concerts.
+Enjoy a movie at the cinema and have a meal at the revolving restaurant and maybe take a look at the Dolphinarium.

 Milad tower is located between highways Chamran, Hemmat, and Hakim and is among the best Tehran tourist attractions.
 If you decided to drive to the tower, you need to know that each of the highways has a convenient exit to Milad Tower, so you can get there from any part of the city.
 There is also a bus stop named “Milad Hospital Station” next to Milad Tower, you can take a city bus that passes that station.

-Opening hours: Every day at 9 am – 11 pm
+Opening hours: Every day from 9 am – 11 pm

-Opening hours: Every day at 9 am – 8 pm except Saturdays.
+Opening hours: Every day from 9 am – 8 pm except Saturdays.

 Golestan Palace was founded in the Safavid dynasty and survived until now.
 Qajar kings, who had chosen Tehran as their capital, planned to make the city more majestic for their royal life.
 Golestan Palace contains mansions and buildings such as Marble Throne (Takht-e Marmar), Pond House (Howz Khaneh), Gallery (Negar Khaneh), Brilliant Hall (Talar-e Brelian), Ivory Hall (Talar-e Adj), Library, Edifice of the Sun (Shams-ol-Emareh), the wind-catcher buildings (Emarat-e Badgir) and its pond; Diamond Hall (Talar-e Almas); White Palace (Kakh-e Abyaz), Tent House (Chador Khaneh), etc. But among all of these buildings Shams-ol-Emareh, shines bright like a diamond.

-One way of going to Golestan Palace is Qurkhane Bus Terminal which is located in 10 minutes of walk from Golestan Palace.
+One way of going to Golestan Palace is Qurkhane Bus Terminal which is located 10 minutes walk from Golestan Palace.
 You can try these buses which come from different parts of the city and arrive at this station.
-But if you want to travel by subway, the closest metro station is Panzdah-e Khordad of the red line.
-Then you need to walk from the metro to Golestan Palace that will take a couple of minutes
+But if you want to travel by subway, the closest metro station is Panzdah-e Khordad on the red line.
+Then you need to walk from the metro to Golestan Palace which will take a couple of minutes

-Opening hours: Every day at 9 am – 6 pm
+Opening hours: Every day from 9 am – 6 pm

 Niavaran Historical-Cultural Complex

-Finally, the main palace which the king used to live and work there before the revolution of 1979.
-Niavaran complex architecture is breathtaking; Ceiling, walls, and windows are all designed and decorated by famous and talented Iranian artists who used stunning mirror and tile works and stuccos.
-Niavaran Palace, Sahebgharanieh Palace, and Ahmad Shahi pavilion are three main palaces in Niavaran Complex.
-In the west part of the Sahebghanieh Palace, you will find the Jahan Nama Museum which there is a lot of valuable items that have been gifted to the royal family from all over the world.
-Shah Executive Car Museum is full of classic vintage cars that belonged to the royal family with photographs of them with their cars, taking us back to the kingdom dynasty by looking at the pictures.
-Royal Library belonged to Farah Pahlavi who also owned collections of artworks such as sculptures, paintings and even furniture beside 23 thousand French and Persian books of Art, Literature, and History.
+Finally, the main palace where the king used to live and work there before the revolution of 1979.
+Niavaran complex architecture is breathtaking; the Ceiling, walls, and windows are all designed and decorated by famous and talented Iranian artists who used stunning mirrors and tile works, and stuccos.
+Niavaran Palace, Sahebgharanieh Palace, and Ahmad Shahi pavilion are the three main palaces in Niavaran Complex.
+In the western part of the Sahebghanieh Palace, you will find the Jahan Nama Museum where there are a lot of valuable items that have been gifted to the royal family from all over the world.
+Shah Executive Car Museum is full of classic vintage cars that belonged to the royal family with photographs of them with their cars, taking us back to the kingdom dynasty by looking at pictures.
+Royal Library belonged to Farah Pahlavi who also owned collections of artworks such as sculptures, paintings, and even furniture besides 23 thousand of French and Persian books of Art, Literature, and History.

-If you choose to go by subway, get to Tajrish Metro Station on the first line of Tehran subway and from there take a taxi or bus to go to the complex.
-Also if you reach Niavaran Square, it will take 5 minutes walking to get to the complex.
+If you choose to go by subway, get to Tajrish Metro Station on the first line of the Tehran subway, and from there take a taxi or bus to go to the complex.
+Also if you reach Niavaran Square, it will take 5 minutes of walking to get to the complex.
 Take your time, the surrounding area is worth sightseeing.

-Opening hours: Evey day at 9 am – 5 pm
+Opening hours: Evey day from 9 am – 5 pm

 Sa’adabad Complex is a wonderland full of giant and tiny palaces.
 A green land full of plane trees, taking us all off from the moment to the very beginning of the complex.
-This stunning complex belonged to Qajar and Pahlavi dynasty which today is one of the greatest and important complexes in Iran.
-There are so many museums from royal clothing and paintings to kitchen and cars.
-Some of the interesting museums are the white and green palace, royal car and Omidvar brothers museum.
-You can enjoy all different types of art from well-known Iranian artists, or you can visit royal clothing and cars, military outfits from various periods of time.
-If you are interested, try to visit all the museums because each of them has their own story to tell and a unique history hidden behind them.
+This stunning complex belonged to the Qajar and Pahlavi dynasties which today is one of the greatest and most important complexes in Iran.
+There are so many museums from royal clothing and paintings to kitchens and cars.
+Some of the interesting museums are the white and green palace, the royal car, and the Omidvar brothers museum.
+You can enjoy all different types of art from well-known Iranian artists, or you can visit royal clothing and cars, and military outfits from various periods of time.
+If you are interested, try to visit all the museums because each of them has its own story to tell and a unique history hidden behind them.
 There are lots of cafes and restaurants by the river in which you can enjoy

 your time and be ready for the rest of the trip.
 You can continue your journey walking through the gardens or take one of the vans on the way.

-Opening hours: Every day at 9 am – 4 pm
+Opening hours: Every day from 9 am – 4 pm